Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Be sure to list your degrees and certifications and the schools you went to
+- List your degrees or certifications and the colleges you went to

 Skills: